No fresh sanctions for Russia over Novichok, Javid says on Wiltshire visit

 It comes four months after former Russian spy Sergei Skripal and his daughter Yulia fell ill after being exposed to Novichok in nearby Salisbury.

-Police have yet to identify any individuals responsible for the poisoning, and are working to establish how the the latest victims – Dawn Sturgess, 44, and her partner Charlie Rowley, 45 – came into contact with the nerve agent.
+Police have yet to identify any individuals responsible for the poisoning, and are working to establish how the latest victims – Dawn Sturgess, 44, and her partner Charlie Rowley, 45 – came into contact with the nerve agent.

 Mr Javid told the Press Association: “Clearly what we have already determined, what our expert scientists have determined, is that the nerve agent in this incident is the exact same nerve agent as was used back in March (when the Skripals were poisoned).